Progr4m4573R/AMB/README.md

              <---------------------------------ROS Commandline commands and help--------------------------->
-                                    always use [Tab] and -h when working on the command line! roscore rosnode list rostopic list rosservice list rqt_graph
+                                    always use [Tab] and -h when working on the command line! roscore rosnode list – lists a number of nodes running on the system just by starting off the simulation rostopic list -  lists the names of all active topics that are currently advertised in the system. rosservice list rqt_graph
 Rostopic pub
 Rostopic info
 rosservice list
-Rosmsg
+Rosmsg list - displays a list of all predefined msg types rossrv

-rossrv
+Try adding -h or --help to any command you want additonal information about(shows sub commands)

                                 <-----------(For splashtop computers)-------->